anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 <a name="6.1"></a>
 ## 6.1 Introduction
 In this document’s earlier chapters, the various resources and capabilities of the Cloud Infrastructure have been catalogued and the workloads have been profiled with respect to those capabilities.
-The intent behind this chapter and an “API Layer” is to similarly provide a single place to catalogue and thereby codify, a common set of open APIs to access (i.e. request, consume, control, etc.) the aforementioned resources, be them directly exposed to the workloadss, or purely internal to the Cloud Infrastructure.
+The intent behind this chapter and an “API Layer” is to similarly provide a single place to catalogue and thereby codify, a common set of open APIs to access (i.e. request, consume, control, etc.) the aforementioned resources, be them directly exposed to the workloads, or purely internal to the Cloud Infrastructure.

 It is a further intent of this chapter and this document to ensure the APIs adopted for CNTT Cloud Infrastructure implementations are open and not proprietary, in support of compatibility, component substitution, and ability to realize maximum value from existing and future test heads and harnesses.